MicrosoftDocs/power-pages-docs/power-pages-docs/faq-data-summarization.md

 ## What are the limitations of this feature?
 How can users minimize the impact of the copilot limitations when using the system?

-- The feature will provide summarization for the content passed using the dataverse tables and columns used in pages using the web API.
+- The feature provides summarization for the content passed using the Dataverse tables and columns used in pages using the web API.

-- This feature will support only English language.
+- This feature supports only English language.

-- This capability may be subject to usage limits or capacity throttling.
+- This capability might be subject to usage limits or capacity throttling.

-- Summaries generated are not always perfect and content may have inaccuracies.
+- Summaries generated aren't always perfect and content might have inaccuracies.

 ## What operational factors and settings allow for effective and responsible use of the system?

-- Before deploying capability into the production system, it's crucial to thoroughly test and review its functionality.
-This includes assessing its capacity to provide accurate, relevant, and free of offensive language responses to user prompts on the site.
+Before deploying capability into the production system, it's crucial to thoroughly test and review its functionality.
+This testing includes assessing the feature's capacity to provide accurate, relevant, and free of offensive language responses to user prompts on the site.